 Specs and Features:

-The major selling points for the Coco boot is its cold protection, weight and comfort on the foot.
+The major selling points for the Coco boot are its cold protection, weight, and comfort on the foot.
 Weighing only 2lbs per pair is very good for any winter boot, let alone a taller snow boot.

 This low weight makes these feel like nothing on the feet, reducing fatigue and making you feel more confident in your steps when traversing slippery or difficult terrain.